You are here

 5. Consultant to the Person Charged: the Consultant to the Person Charged may be any member of the Marlboro College community.
 The role of the Consultant is to advise and support the Person Charged, which may include suggesting a question on behalf of the Person Charged, helping to prepare their defense, and providing general support.
 The Person Charged may pause the proceedings at any point either to speak with or to dismiss the consultant.

-6. Head Selectperson: the Head Selectperson, by virtue of their special position of leadership and general responsibility for the wellbeing of the Community as a whole, may be present at Community Court Hearings.
+6. Head Selectperson or their designee: the Head Selectperson, by virtue of their special position of leadership and general responsibility for the well being of the Community as a whole, may be present at Community Court Hearings, or may designate someone to perform this role.

-7. Dean of Students: the Dean of Students may initiate a case on behalf of the Community.
-They are also present at Community Court Hearings as a resource, to provide information on past cases, procedures, or sanctions, and to consult with the Court on sanctions that will require their supervision.
+7. Dean of Student or their designee: the Dean of Students may initiate a case on behalf of the Community.
+They, or their designee, are also present at Community Court Hearings as a resource, to provide information on past cases, procedures, or sanctions, and to consult with the court on sanctions that will require their supervision.
 The Dean of Students also maintains a confidential file of all Court proceedings.

 9. Court Clerk: the Court Clerk keeps a written record of both open and closed Hearings (but not of the deliberations).
 These records are kept by the Dean of Students in a confidential file.
 The Court Clerk shall also distribute the record and a copy of any sentencing statement to all appropriate parties to the Hearing.